wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 binaries, ansible playbooks, debian package sources and everything required to install Wire.

+## Demo / Testing installation

+To install a self-hosted instance of Wire deployed on one Server ("Wire in a box") for testing purposes, we recommend the [autodeploy.sh](../bin/autodeploy.sh) script.
+See also: [Automated full install](single_hetzner_machine_installation.md#automated-full-install) section in the Single Hetzner Machine installation readme.

 ## Installing docker

 Note: If you are using a Hetzner machine, docker should already be installed (you can check with `docker version`) and you can skip this section.